 How has this topic gone on this long without mention of Colossus, who can now go toe-to-toe with any incarnation of the Hulk (barring the tragedy-enhanced "Green Scar" incarnation from World War Hulk).

 It should be noted, though, that his nigh invulnerability is only in effect when he's in metal form.
 If an enemy manages to catch him off-guard in human form, he can be taken down just as easily as any normal human.
+Well, as easily as any normal human who happens to be about seven feet tall, built like a bear and an extremely experienced hand to hand combatant.

 One of the Hulk's enemies is the superintelligent Leader.
 The Leader uses pink, rubbery biological androids called Humanoids as Mecha-Mooks.
 They fall into the "made of rubber" category, being resilient and stretchy enough that punching them doesn't do any harm.